Effective Date: June 26, 2017

-(1) Appoint and support requested representatives to boards, groups, and teams established by the Chief Engineer to address program/project management and engineering issues.
+(2) Appoint and support requested representatives to boards, groups, and teams established by the Chief Engineer to address program/project management and engineering issues.

 (3) Support and provide information for assessments conducted by the Office of the Chief Engineer, Office of Safety and Mission Assurance, and Office of Chief Health and Medical Officer.

-(4) Classify their respective work efforts in accordance with NPRs, applicable standards, and local Center directives to identify applicable legal, institutional, and technical requirements.
+(5) Classify their respective work efforts in accordance with NPRs, applicable standards, and local Center directives to identify applicable legal, institutional, and technical requirements.

-(6) Ensure their program and project portfolios comply with NPD 1000.5.
+(7) Ensure their program and project portfolios comply with NPD 1000.5.

 (8) Ensure data delivery, usage, and access rights are considered early during project development for the entire project life cycle.

 g.
-The Director of the Innovative Partnership Program (IPP) is responsible for the overall management of the NASA software release program under NPR 2210.1 and shall establish and implement software release procedures, requirements, and supplemental policy in cooperation with the General Counsel or designee.
-The Director of IPP charters a Software Release Authority Working Group (SRAWG) to oversee the software release process.
+The Space Technology Mission Directorate (STMD) through the Technology Transfer Program is responsible for overall management of the NASA software release program under NPR 2210.1 and establishes and implements software release procedures, requirements, and supplemental policy in cooperation with the Office of the Chief Engineer and General Counsel.
+The STMD Software Release Authority Working Group (SRAWG) oversees the software release process.

 h.
 Center Directors shall: